aboutcode-org/flot/README.rst

-**flot** is an easy tool to build simple plain Python packages (wheel and sdist) with no magic and guesswork.
+**flot** is an easy tool to build Python packages (wheel and sdist) with no magic and guesswork.
 Flot can also create one or more Python packages from a single code tree, just by listing which files you want to include.

-Because "Explicit is better than implicit" and "Simple is better than complex."
+Because "Explicit is better than implicit" and "Simple is better than complex"

 ``flot`` takes the magic and guesswork away of which files are included in a Python package: you just specify a list of paths or glob patterns for the files